-Rutherford et al. developed CH4 emission distributions [kg/equipment/day] for all well-pad equipment.
+Rutherford et al. developed CH_4 emission distributions [kg/equipment/day] for all well-pad equipment.
 These emissions distributions are transformed into fractional loss rate distributions.
 These distributions for on-site equipment are located in the Worksheet 'VF - Component'.

-Because of the close relationship between loss fraction of CH_4 and gas productivity demonstrated in Rutherford et al., f_s distributions are disaggregated by gas-per-well productivity tranches.
-Equipment classes included in the Rutherford et al. model are: Wells, headers, heaters, separators, meters, tanks? leaks, tanks? vents, reciprocating compressors, dehydrators, chemical injection pumps, and pneumatic controller/actuators.
+Because of the close relationship between loss fraction of CH_4 and gas productivity demonstrated in Rutherford et al., f_s distributions are disaggregated by gasper-well productivity tranches.
+Equipment classes included in the Rutherford et al.